-Rice University student group demands 'Black House,' statue demolition
+Rice University student group demands 'Black House,' better ID photos, statue removal

 Kelly has led ironic efforts to have all major universities "canceled," noting that all of them historically were linked to slavery in some way.

-Black Lives Matter has advocated for a "collective ownership" economic model, reparations and the "immediate release" of people convicted of drug offenses, in addition to defunding police forces and other left-wing agenda items.
+For now, on-campus activists seem intent on fundamentally reshaping, rather than eliminating, universities and society at large.
+Black Lives Matter advocates for a "collective ownership" economic model, reparations and the "immediate release" of people convicted of drug offenses, in addition to defunding police forces and other left-wing agenda items.

 CLICK HERE TO GET THE FOX NEWS APP

+The movement has led to a tense atmosphere on campuses.
 Earlier this month, a California college professor reportedly was being investigated for discrimination and under police protection after refusing a request to exempt black students from final exams in the wake of Floyd's death.

 UCLA suspended Gordon Klein, an accounting professor in the Anderson School of Business where he's been teaching for 39 years, for three weeks beginning on June 25 after he declined a student's request to delay a final exam in light of Floyd's death, the Free Beacon reported.
 Anderson School of Management Dean Antonio Bernardo sent an email to students calling Klein's behavior "troubling" and reportedly extended the time students have to complete exams given the "difficult circumstances."